-Melissa Zeph - Managing Director
+Melissa Zeph - Executive Producer

 Melissa has been with JTP since 2006.
 She holds a BA in Business from the University of South Florida and has been working in non-profit management, marketing, public relations and design since her career began.
-Melissa has worked with The American Red Cross Clearwater, Florida Chapter, The National Drowning Prevention Coalition, Koka Booth Amphitheatre at Regency Park, CC Communications Special Events Department, the Clayton Center, and the Town of Cary Parks, Recreation and Cultural Resources Department.
+Melissa has worked with The American Red Cross Clearwater, Florida Chapter, The National Drowning Prevention Coalition, Koka Booth Amphitheatre at Regency Park, the Clayton Center, and the Town of Cary Parks, Recreation and Cultural Resources Department.
 In addition to her work with JTP, Melissa enjoys volunteering and mentoring up-and-coming arts managers.

 John Honeycutt - Financial Manager

 John has been associated with JTP artistically since 2004.
 He has acted in more than 15 JTP plays, including favorite roles in "Tuesdays With Morrie" and "Frost/Nixon".
 He also assisted in creating the original JTP plays "Still...Life" and "Light on the Horizon".
 John's experience with theatre administration includes co-producing independent plays with colleagues and managing the finances for those productions.
 John spent 34 years as a scientist, engineer, and manager in the computer and telecommunication industries before retiring in 2012.